Research

 Extended Reality (xR) Technologies in industrial contexts

-The XR technologies (Augmented, Mixed and Virtual Realities) offer a wide range of opportunities for industrial processes and operations.
-Over a decade, PIRG collaborates with industrial partners to explore the application and benefits of XR technologies in industrial contexts.
-Tight collaboration with industries allow to gather context-sensitive data from domain experts, resulting in exciting and relevant research output.
+The XR technologies (Augmented, Mixed, and Virtual Realities) offer a wide range of opportunities for industrial processes and operations.
+Over a decade, PIRG has collaborated with industrial partners to explore the application and benefits of XR technologies in industrial contexts.
+Tight collaboration with industries allows to gather context-sensitive data from domain experts, resulting in exciting and relevant research output.

 One of the contributions of such research is the practical framework of remote academia-industry collaboration.